Vietnam.vn - Nền tảng quảng bá Việt Nam

 North Korea announced last Tuesday that it had successfully launched a reconnaissance satellite into orbit and was transmitting back images of US and South Korean military bases in the region.

-The launch prompted South Korea to suspend part of a 2018 inter-Korean military agreement and resume air surveillance near the border.
+The launch prompted South Korea to partially suspend a 2018 inter-Korean military agreement and resume air surveillance near the border.
 In response, North Korea said it was no longer bound by the agreement and would deploy weapons on its border with South Korea.

 Armed North Korean soldiers have been spotted restoring damaged guard posts in several locations since Friday, South Korea's defense ministry said, citing photos from cameras in the DMZ.

-North Korea announced it would take further measures to restore many units on the border, picture 4.
+North Korea announced it would take further measures to restore many border posts, picture 4

-North Korean soldiers armed with heavy weapons stand at a guard post in the Demilitarized Zone separating the two Koreas.
-Photo: South Korean Defense Ministry.
+North Korean soldiers armed with heavy weapons at a guard post in the Demilitarized Zone separating the two Koreas.
+Photo: South Korean Ministry of National Defense.

 North Korea is also deploying what appears to be a recoilless rifle — a type of anti-vehicle weapon or light artillery — at a fortress, the statement said, citing a photograph.

-Meanwhile, the office of South Korean President Yoon Suk Yeol said he had been informed of North Korea's latest activities and ordered military readiness.
+Meanwhile, the office of South Korean President Yoon Suk Yeol said he was informed of North Korea's latest activities and ordered military readiness.

 The United States has called for an emergency meeting of the United Nations Security Council on Monday to discuss North Korea's satellite launch.